 National Guitars, which was founded in 1989 and is based in San Luis Obispo, California, is a leader in integrating modern construction aids like CNC with the considerable amount of handwork that goes into soldering brass, steel, and German-silver bodies together or creating wooden guitars.
 The company has not only recreated many of the most desirable vintage models, it has improved on the resonator’s usability, while offering unique finishes and decoration that have helped redefine what the instrument can be.
 And having recently acquired the revered Scheerhorn brand of spider-cone guitars, National now offers dobro-type models.
 Prices for these American-made guitars begin at $3,100 (MSRP) and go up quickly with different finish, body material, and electronics options.

 Just like steel-string acoustic players, resonator guitarists often crave unique instruments, which leads some of them to turn to smaller makers for custom pieces.
 You can find high-quality boutique resonators from John Morton, Mule, Ron Phillips, and Trussart, among other U.S. builders.
-Likewise, several smaller makers focus on dobro-style guitars, with companies like Beard (see a review of the A-Model Odyssey on page 92) producing what are arguably the finest examples in the resonator guitar’s history.
+Likewise, several smaller makers focus on dobro-style guitars, with companies like Beard (see our review of the A-Model Odyssey from the March 2020 issue) producing what are arguably the finest examples in the resonator guitar’s history.